rtavenar/hdr/content/parts/01/dtw/dtw_gi.md

 We are co-supervising Titouan together with Laetitia Chapel and Nicolas Courty.
 <!-- #endregion -->

-In this work we address the problem of comparing time series while taking into account both feature space transformation and temporal variability.
+In this work, we address the problem of comparing time series while taking into account both feature space transformation and temporal variability.
 The proposed framework combines a latent global transformation of the feature space with the widely used Dynamic Time Warping (DTW).
-This work is available as preprint {% cite vayer2020time %}.
+This work is available as a preprint {% cite vayer2020time %}.

 ## Definition

 Let $\mathbf{x}$ and $\mathbf{x^\prime}$ be two time series of respective lengths $n$ and $m$.
-Here, features from both time series are not assumed to lie in the same ambient space, but it is assumed that features from $\mathbf{x}$ lie in $\mathbb{R}^p$ while features from $\mathbf{x^\prime}$ lie in $\mathbb{R}^{p'}$ In the following, we assume $p \geq p'$ without loss of generality.
+Here, the features from the two time series are not assumed to lie in the same ambient space, but it is assumed that features from $\mathbf{x}$ lie in $\mathbb{R}^p$ while features from $\mathbf{x^\prime}$ lie in $\mathbb{R}^{p'}$.
+In the following, we assume $p \geq p'$ without loss of generality.
 In order to allow comparison between time series $\mathbf{x}$ and
 $\mathbf{x^\prime}$,
-we will optimize on a family of functions $\mathcal{F}$ that map features from
+we optimize on a family of functions $\mathcal{F}$ that map features from
-$\mathbf{x^\prime}$ onto the feature space in which features from $\mathbf{x}$ lie.
+$\mathbf{x^\prime}$ onto the feature space in which features from $\mathbf{x}$ lie. $\mathcal{F}$ is hence the family of registration functions.
 More formally, we define Dynamic Time Warping with Global Invariances (DTW-GI) as the solution of the following joint optimization problem:

 \begin{equation}